Search for missing hiker continues

-A park spokesman said the search would continue until dusk for 38-year-old Jeffrey Hanby II, who was hiking with his fiancee when he slipped into the water just downstream from the covered bridge around 2:30 p.m.
+A park spokesman said the search would continue until dusk for 38-year-old Jeffrey Hanby II, who was hiking with his fiancee when he slipped into the water near the covered bridge around 2:30 p.m.
 May 2.

 (0) comments